Distinguished Alumni Award

 Bachelor’s Degree in Music – Slver Lake College

-Paul grew up in New Holstein and attended UW-Fond du Lac from 1977 to 1978.
+Paul grew up in New Holstein and attended the Fond du Lac campus from 1977 to 1978.
 He then transferred to Silver Lake College in Manitowoc and earned a bachelor’s degree in music in 1982.
 After graduation, he studied sound engineering at UW Oshkosh.

 He has been involved with many Fond du Lac Community Theater productions, often provides accompaniment for musical theater shows at local schools and is an accompanist for Fond du Lac High School, Marian University, St. Mary’s Springs Academy and Woodworth Middle School.
-He was also an accompanist at UW-Fond du Lac for several years.
+He was also an accompanist at the Fond du Lac campus for several years.

 Paul is a regular performer with several local bands including The Downtowners, The Lighthouse Big Band and Just the Two Of Us.
 He has appeared with the Fond du Lac Symphonic Band, the South Shore Chorale and the Fond du Lac Chamber Singers.

-He and his wife, Julie, have three daughters – all three are musicians and two of them also attended UW-Fond du Lac.
+He and his wife, Julie, have three daughters – all three are musicians and two of them also attended the Fond du Lac campus.